ryanbyczek/4coder-Customization/README.md

 Includes customized versions of code from the following:

-scope lines and annotation code, and .bat file from https://github.com/ryanfleury/4coder_fleury
+scope lines, brace highlights and scope annotation code, and .bat file from https://github.com/ryanfleury/4coder_fleury

 struct and function highlight code from: https://github.com/Skytrias/4files